andyst-dev/inception-42/README.md

 ```

 ## Learning outcomes
-This project was my introduction to building a small service-oriented infrastructure with Docker.
+This project was my first real introduction to building a small service-oriented infrastructure with Docker.
-It helped me get more comfortable with:
+It helped build solid foundations in:
 - Dockerfiles and Docker Compose
 - container networking
 - persistent volumes